Vast-Pay-Liberia/.github/profile/README.md

 </div>

 ---
-**Maintained by the Core Engineering Team.** For access requests or technical support, contact the Admin via Slack or [Email].
+**Maintained by the Core Engineering Team.** For access requests or technical support, contact the Admin via <vastpaydev808@gmail.com>.